pimclib/pimc-toolkit/docs/man-source/mclst.rst

    To overcome the automatic filtering mclst uses a raw IP UDP socket which allows it to receive all UDP packets that the host receives (not only the multicast packets).
-By default, programs cannot create raw sockets.

 .. warning::
-   The *portless* mode does not work in MacOS.
+   The *portless* mode does not work in macOS.

 When receiving traffic mclst will show the following information:

-  * The local host timestamp of when the packet was received.
+  * The host time when the packet was received.
 This is as accurate as the ``select()``/sockets API allow.
-  * The actual interface on which the packet was received.
+  * The host interface on which the packet was received.
 In the case of multipe subscriptions to the same multicast group on the same host on different interfaces, regarless of where the packet is received, all processes which subscribed to the group will receive the packet.
 This may cause confusion as to where the traffic is arriving.
-It can also cause duplicate packets to be received by the subscribing processes if the same multicast group is available on multiple host's interfaces.
-The ability of mclst to show the interface may come very handy in troubleshooting of such situations.
+It can also cause duplicate packets to be received by the subscribing processes if the same multicast group is available and subscribed to on multiple interfaces.
+The ability of mclst to show the interfaces on which the packets are received is useful in troubleshooting of such situations.
   * The source IP address and source UDP port as well as the destination multicast group and destination UDP port.
   * The TTL of the packet as recveived by the host.

-In addition, if a multicast packet was sent by mclst running in the sender mode, the receiving mclst process will detect it by looking at the UDP payload and it will show the remote host's sequence number, time and hostname.
+In addition, if a multicast packet was sent by mclst running in the sender mode, the receiving mclst process will detect it and will show the remote host's sequence number, time and hostname, as well as the delta between the time the packet was sent and the time it was received (the accuracy of the delta depends on the precision of time synchronization on the hosts where mclst is run).

-The mclst utility` also supports source specific multicast subscriptions.
+The mclst utility also supports source specific multicast subscriptions.
 The caveat, however, is that it requires IGMPv3.
 This may or may not be enabled on the host, and mclst doesn't have any control over it.
-If the IGMPv3 is enabled, mclst process will send an IGMPv3 source specific join.
-Otherwise, it will fall back to the usual any-source IGMPv2 join and the kernel will filter the traffic by the requested source before delivering the packets to mclst.
+If IGMPv3 is enabled, mclst process will send an IGMPv3 source specific join.
+Otherwise, it will fall back to the any-source IGMPv2 join and the kernel will filter the traffic by the requested source before delivering the packets to mclst.

 By default mclst receives packets indefinitely.
-To exit mclst the user has to interrupt mclst, for example by pressing Ctrl-C. Alternatively there is an option to force mclst exit automatically after receiving a desired number of packets.
+To force mclst to exit it should be interrupted, for example by pressing Ctrl-C. Alternatively there is an option to force mclst to exit automatically after receiving a desired number of packets.
 Once mclst exits it shows a summary of the statistics of the received multicast traffic per each source/source UDP port/destination UDP port combination.